cvxgrp/qcml/README.md

 prototyping mode (or solve mode), a *function* is generated which, when supplied with the problem parameters, will call an interior-point solver to solve the problem.
-In deployment mode (or code generation mode), *source code* (in a target language) is generated which solves a particular problem instance with fixed dimensions.
+In deployment mode (or code generation mode), *source code* (in a target language) is generated which solves problem instances.

-In prototyping mode, the problem data may change with each invocation of the generated function.
-If problem dimensions change, you must set the dimensions of the QCML object and codegen the Python function again.
+The generated code can have problem dimensions hard-coded if dims were specified prior to codegen, or it can have
-In deployment mode, the problem dimensions are fixed, but problem data is allowed to change.
+[abstract dimensions] (#abstract-dimensions) to allow problems of variable size to be solved.

 The valid choice of languages are: